Demystifying When Pruning Works via Representation Hierarchies: Discussion of Effective Pruning

 \textit{\textbf{Task-Relevant Subspace. }} Although the probability space spans the full vocabulary, many tasks depend only on low-dimensional or task-specific subspaces.
 Even when global probability distributions shift, these subspaces can remain stable, preserving predictions.

-\textit{\textbf{Temporal Effect. }} In autoregressive generation, pruning errors compound over time due to temporal dependency.
-In contrast, tasks without temporal dependency (e.g., single-step classification) avoid this amplification and are therefore more robust to pruning.
+\textit{\textbf{Temporal Dependence. }} In autoregressive generation, pruning errors compound over time due to temporal dependence.
+In contrast, tasks without temporal dependence (e.g., single-step classification) avoid this amplification and are therefore more robust to pruning.

 \textit{\textbf{Beyond Training-Free Pruning. }} Our study focuses on \emph{training-free} pruning.
 Post-training or fine-tuning after pruning offers a complementary approach to mitigate pruning-induced collapse, which we leave for future work.